kimwalisch/primecount/doc/Hard-Special-Leaves.md

 Another open question is whether it is possible to further reduce the runtime complexity of the alternative counting method by using more than one counters array.
-By using one counters array of size O(segment_size^(1/2)) (which is the same as O(z^(1/4)) the worst-case complexity for counting the number of unsieved elements for a single special leaf is O(segment_size^(1/2)), this is what is currently implemented in primecount.
-It is also possible to use two counters arrays of size O(segment_size^(1/3)) (which is the same as O(z^(1/6))), the first array being coarse grained and spanning over intervals of size O(segment_size^(2/3)), whereas the second array being fine grained and spanning over intervals of size O(segment_size^(1/3)).
+By using one counters array of size O(segment_size^(1/2)) the worst-case complexity for counting the number of unsieved elements for a single special leaf is O(segment_size^(1/2)), this is what is currently implemented in primecount.
+It is also possible to use two counters arrays: the first array is coarse grained and spans over intervals of size O(segment_size^(2/3)), whereas the second array is fine grained and spans over intervals of size O(segment_size^(1/3)).
 This scheme will reduce the worst-case complexity for counting the number of unsieved elements for a single special leaf to O(segment_size^(1/3)).
 It seems plausible that this should further improve the runtime complexity, however I guess that in practice the additional constant time overhead will deteriorate performance.

 ## References